-I briefly went over what dropshipping is, but you might not know exactly how it works.
-So here’s a step-by-step overview of the entire dropshipping process.
-I’ll go over what it looks like behind the scenes, and I’ll also look at what the customer experiences (and why it matters).
+Now that we’ve covered what dropshipping is, let’s discuss exactly how it works.
+Here’s a step-by-step overview of the entire dropshipping process as well as a look at what the customer experiences (and why it matters).

 Understanding the Supply Chain